 If you are signed in as a non-root user who has been given

-sudo privileges, you can add a new user by typing:
+sudo privileges, you can add a new user with the following command:

 - sudo adduser newuser

-Either way, you will be asked a series of questions.
-The procedure will be:
+Either way, you will be required to respond to a series of questions:

 ENTERif you don’t wish to utilize these fields.

-Your new user is now ready for use.
-You can now log in using the password that you entered.
+Your new user is now ready for use and can be logged into with the password that you entered.

-If you need your new user to have access to administrative functionality, continue on to the next section.
+If you need your new user to have administrative privileges, continue on to the next section.

 If your new user should have the ability to execute commands with root (administrative) privileges, you will need to give the new user access to

 sudo.
-Let’s examine two approaches to this problem: adding the user to a pre-defined sudo user group, and specifying privileges on a per-user basis in
+Let’s examine two approaches to this task: first, adding the user to a pre-defined sudo user group, and second, specifying privileges on a per-user basis in

 sudo on Ubuntu 18.04 systems is configured to extend full privileges to any user in the sudo group.

-You can see what groups your new user is in with the
+You can view what groups your new user is in with the

 - groups newuser